FredrikB96/Showcase/Color_Selector/ReadMe.md

 One to add amount to that color.
 One to subtract amount to that color.

+!NB: The steps for adding and subtracting are made in 51 increments.
+This are done because 255 / 5 = 51. anything else under 10 are using decimals.

 To setup this you will need:
 - 1 Teensy 3.5 board